 The Bible often has the same influence on people, even just in our culture.
 Certain quotes have worked their way into everyday language like “turn the other cheek”, or calling someone a “Judas” for example.
 Sometimes though, there are some serious misquotes.

 My love of Austen teaches me to know my subject so I can weigh the accuracy of quotes

-I have to be wary of misquotes, especially when there is so much fan fiction, movies, and pop culture around her work.
+As an Austen fan, I have to be wary of misquotes, especially when there is so much fan fiction, movies, and pop culture around her work.
 When I was preparing this post, I went to copy down a quote from Sense and Sensibility.
 I checked the book, and, well, it wasn't there!
 I was remembering a line from one of the movies instead.
 How often do we quote something that sounds "right", but it is not from scripture?

 “God helps those who help themselves.”

 “God will never give you more than you can handle.”

 Neither of those famous phrases people attribute to the Bible is actually in the Bible!
 The first quote has been popular since Benjamin Franklin used it in his Poor Man's Almanack in 1736, though the quote is older than that.
 The second one has been changed from its original language about temptation, to refer to life and trials in general.
 (See 1 Corinthians 10:13 for the true verse.)

 They both sound good on a surface read, but a deeper look shows self-sufficiency apart from God.
 Can you see how both of these “scriptures” could lead people to believe things about God's nature that are just not true?
 It is important for us to READ and KNOW scripture for ourselves so that we can recognize when something that is being taught as truth, is actually just opinion.

 Knowledge of the Regency world makes a huge difference in understanding what is happening in Austen's books